bgautijonsson/handball_data_iceland/README.md

 The data in this repository is scraped from [hbstatz.is](https://hbstatz.is).

-The following R code can be used to read in the data:
+The following URLs can be used for reading the data into R.

 | Sex   | Type             | URL |
 |-------|------------------|-----|